 - recommend and/or invite contributors;

-- oversee the peer review process, make decisions on special issue articles and ensure the quality of the special issue publication;
+- oversee the peer review process, and make decisions on special issue articles to ensure the quality of the special issue publication;

 - write an Editorial to summarize the content and rationale of the special issue.

 Note: Journal editors will assist Guest Editors with editorial work of the special issue.
 Editor-in-Chief may participate in operations of certain special issues.

 Authors who are invited or intend to publish in a special issue should pay attention to the following items:

 - Read Editorial Polices and Author Instructions carefully, ensuring the manuscript meets all requirements before submission;